Artist in Residence Program and Application Details

 Transportation

 The resident must have a vehicle due to the remote nature of the location.
 It’s recommended that vehicle should have high clearance or 4-wheel drive to travel on backcountry roads, but not required.
-Please evaluate your comfort level and ability to operate under remote conditions before venturing out to backcountry roads or trails.
-The BLM can provide you with maps and information for hiking the Lost Coast.
+Please evaluate your comfort level and ability to operate under remote conditions and on backcountry roads or trails.
+The BLM will provide maps and safety information for travel in the KRNCA.

 Personal Expenses